awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-elastic-ip.rst

 your instance or a network interface.

-To allocate an Elastic IP address, call the |ec2client|'s :methodname:`allocateAddress` method with an :aws-java-class-prev:`AllocateAddressRequest <services/ec2/model/AllocateAddressRequest>` object containing the network type (classic EC2 or VPC).
+To allocate an Elastic IP address, call the |ec2client|'s :methodname:`allocateAddress` method with an :aws-java-class:`AllocateAddressRequest <services/ec2/model/AllocateAddressRequest>` object containing the network type (classic EC2 or VPC).

-The returned :aws-java-class-prev:`AllocateAddressResponse <services/ec2/model/AllocateAddressResponse>`
+The returned :aws-java-class:`AllocateAddressResponse <services/ec2/model/AllocateAddressResponse>`
-contains an allocation ID that you can use to associate the address with an instance, by passing the allocation ID and instance ID in a :aws-java-class-prev:`AssociateAddressRequest
+contains an allocation ID that you can use to associate the address with an instance, by passing the allocation ID and instance ID in a :aws-java-class:`AssociateAddressRequest
 <services/ec2/model/AssociateAddressRequest>` to the |ec2client|'s :methodname:`associateAddress`
 method.